nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

     name: nautilus_trader_gh
 ---

-### Quick start
+# Quick Start

-This section explains how to get up and running with Nautilus Trader by running some backtests on some Forex data.
+This section explains how to get up and running with NautilusTrader by running some backtests on Forex data.
 The Nautilus maintainers have pre-loaded some existing data into the nautilus storage format (parquet) for this guide.

-For more details on how to load other data into Nautilus, see [Backtest Example](../2_user_guide/3_backtest_example.md)
+For more details on how to load other data into Nautilus, see [Backtest Example](../2_user_guide/2_backtest_example.md)

-#### Getting the sample data
+## Getting the sample data

-We have prepared some sample data in the nautilus parquet format for use with this example.
+We have prepared some sample data in the Nautilus parquet format for use with this example.
 First, download and load the data (this should take ~60s):

 ```python
 def download(url):
     import requests
     filename = url.rsplit("/", maxsplit=1)[1]